 4. Call another sober person or sponsor or go to a meeting.

 Many people in recovery find it beneficial to “bookend” holiday events with meetings or conversations with AA sponsors.
-Locating meeting places and times in advance can help you schedule and structure your day around group support rather than relying on family and friends alone.
+Locating meeting places and times in advance can help you schedule and structure your day around group support.

 If meetings are not an option, having another sober friend or sponsor on hand can also be helpful.
 If tempted to drink or use at a family gathering or other event, you can step away and call this person and solicit advice.
 In some cases, you might be able to take this person with you, and that can add further accountability and confidence to this day in recovery.